Lawsuits are a common occurrence whenever money is involved. This is especially true when it comes to the staffing and recruiting industry.

 Why A Suit May Be Your Only Option

-Most of the time, it is necessary to sue them as they might not even be paying attention in the first place.
+In this case, it is necessary to sue them as they might not be paying attention in the first place.
 They’re simply ignoring you and a lawsuit in their faces will get them back into paying attention to the matter at hand.

 Our Best Advice